 This can present a challenge because the national unemployment rate dropped below 4 percent in 2018, although more than 6 million job openings were still available across all industries.

 Additionally, hiring foreign workers isn't necessarily a smooth process for employers.
 It involves a great deal of additional paperwork and some unique costs.
 The process of filling a position does not happen as quickly as many employers would like, particularly when ample citizens are available to work for a fraction of the time and cost involved in hiring.

 The majority of foreign-hiring employers are in the technical and information technology fields in 2018.
 If you have these skills but would simply prefer to work in human resources, you might consider getting your foot in the door by applying for one of these positions first.
 It might then be possible for you to gain citizenship and move on to the job of your choice.

-Otherwise, an immigrant enters the US and begins learning about a job search, hopefully following up on leads obtained prior to entering the US, too.
+Legally enter the U.S. and begin learning how to conduct a job search, ideally following up on leads you might have obtained prior to entering the U.S.

 Disclaimer: Susan Heathfield is not an attorney, and the content on the site, while authoritative, is not guaranteed for accuracy and legality.
 It is not to be construed as legal advice.
 Employment laws and regulations vary from state to state and from country to country, so always seek legal counsel or assistance from state, federal, or international governmental resources.
 The information on this site is for guidance, ideas, and assistance only.